The CFO Role in Digital Transformation: Leader of the Pack

-Therefore, don't hesitate to involve experienced outside help if you don't have the bandwidth or skillsets internally.
-Preferably, you'll want to bring such experts in as early as possible, including tax specialists and valuation specialists.
+Therefore, don't hesitate to involve experienced outside help if you don't have the bandwidth or skill sets internally.
+Preferably, you'll want to bring such experts in as early as possible, including tax and valuation specialists.

 Don't Forget the Auditors

-Like the point above, you'll want to involve auditors early and often throughout the process.
+Like the point above, you'll want to involve auditors early and often as you go.
 It will be important to have auditor buy-in on key judgments you make during the carve-out process.
-As always, you'll want to understand the auditor's needs around supporting documentation and maintain an open dialogue throughout to ensure an efficient process.
+As always, you'll want to understand the auditor's supporting documentation needs and maintain an open dialogue throughout to ensure an efficient process.

 Yes, that was a mountain of information we just chucked your way.
-But there's a lot of nooks and crannies to carve-out financial statements and, given their importance, an extremely bright spotlight on the end result.
-So if you walk away from these insights overwhelmed and thirsty for a cold one, you're not alone.
-Just remember, your transaction accounting specialists here at Embark are ready to make life easier for you at a moment's notice.
+But there are a lot of nooks and crannies to carve-out financial statements and, given their importance, an extremely bright spotlight on the end result.
+So, if you walk away from these insights overwhelmed and thirsty for a cold one, you're not alone.
+Just remember, your financial accounting specialists here at Embark are ready to make life easier for you at a moment's notice.